centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

    LoadModule mpm_event_module modules/mod_mpm_event.so
    ```

-5. Restart the Apache process to take in account the new configuration:
+5. Restart the Apache process to take the new configuration into account:

 ```shell
 systemctl restart httpd